craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 header-img:  "img/headers/lake-sammish.jpg"
 ---

 Liquid is uniquely perfect for making an Instructable style page without writing html.
-In this blog post, I'll show you how to add content to a front matter array and have a nicely formatted tutorial page generated.
+In this blog post, I'll show you how to create a tutorial page with steps, where each step is simply a list in the front matter without any html markup.
+We'll create a nicely formatted tutorial page with a new `_layout` file.

 ### 1. Create a new layout for the tutorial page

 Create `_layouts/tutorial.html` in your [Jekyll](http://jekyllrb.com/) site.
-We will pull our tutorial items from an array on the `_posts` file.
-The array will be located in the front matter, and so the `steps` array is available to the layout as `page.steps`.
-Each tutorial step has several items:
+This tutorial will be placed into the `post` parent layout.
+We will pull our tutorial items from an array in the `_posts` file.
+An array named `steps` will be located in the front matter and will be available to the layout as `page.steps`.
+Each tutorial step has several elements:

-1. Image
+1. Image `img`
-1. Image caption
+1. Image caption `caption`
-1. Image link to full size
+1. Image link to full size `imglink`
-1. Instructions
+1. Instructions `instructions`

 This is going to use a new array placed into the front matter of a post to display each step in the tutorial.
 This means that instead of writing html, you can just make an array of steps!